-Between 1787 and 2020, the House of Representatives has impeached only 20 public officials: 15 judges (including a Supreme Court justice), 1 Cabinet secretary, 1 senator (before it was determined that members of Congress were not civil officers), and 3 presidents.
-Of these 20, eight were convicted and removed by the Senate.
+Between 1787 and 2024, the House of Representatives has impeached only 21 public officials: 15 judges (including a Supreme Court justice), 2 Cabinet secretaries, 1 senator (before it was determined that members of Congress were not civil officers), and 3 presidents.
+Of these 21, eight were convicted and removed by the Senate.
+As Secretary Myorkas' impeachment occurred on February 13, 2024, his trial in the Senate is forthcoming.
+Interestingly, the last time a cabinet secretary was impeached was in 1876.
 While three presidents have been impeached, none have ever been convicted.